xteam29/free-sleep/README.md

 # Free Sleep: 8 Sleep Manager

+## WARNING
+This software is very new and may require troubleshooting debugging on your end.
+If you need help, you're welcome to reach out on github here.

+Installing this is not recommended if you're not comfortable with linux or programming.

+See disclaimer and license @ LICENSE.md

 ## Tested and confirmed compatible devices
 Check the back of your pod where you plug in the water tubes,
 - Pod 3 - FCC ID: 2AYXT61100001